 Tracks and trails

-Our district has a great network of cycling, walking and bridleway trails that are safe and accessible for people of all ages and levels of fitness.
-With over 100kms of different trails, the options are endless and it's a great way to get out and enjoy the scenery of the Coast with family and friends.
+Our district has a great network of cycling, walking and horse-riding (bridleway) trails that are safe and accessible for people of all ages and levels of fitness.
+With over 100 kilometres of different trails, the options are endless and it's a great way to get out and enjoy the scenery of the Coast with family and friends.

 Te Ara o Whareroa – Queen Elizabeth Park Cycleway

 Bike or walk from Paekākāriki through the dunes of Queen Elizabeth Park to Poplar Avenue in Raumati South.

 Te Ara o Whareroa was officially blessed and opened at a public event on 23 January 2016.
 This shared pathway was developed by Greater Wellington, and is the best way to experience the undulating duneland of Queen Elizabeth Park.